 The Society for Human Resource Management—one of the largest HR membership organizations—has put together an excellent guideline series on maximizing success during new employee onboarding.

 While the guide is focused on Fortune 500 companies and their processes, their outline of the four “levers” that maximize onboarding success can be applied to any size company.
 Think of these levers as the desired outcomes that any employee should feel at the end of their onboarding time.

 1. Confidence in job performance

-The more that you can make your new employee feel confident about his or her job and role at the company, the more he or she will be motivated and eventually more successful.
+The more that you can help your new employee feel confident about his or her job and role at the company, the more motivated they’ll be—and eventually, they’ll be more successful.

 2. Role clarity

 This is arguably the most difficult step for a small business since so many of us wear multiple hats, but it is so incredibly important.
 Surprisingly, measures of role clarity are among the most consistent predictors of job satisfaction.
 This means making sure that your new employee is 100 percent aware of role expectations.